 Bethune-Cookman University General Transfer Policy

-Bethune-Cookman University will accept transferable credits if the following criteria is met:
+Bethune-Cookman University will accept transferable credits if the following criteria are met:

 - The credits are obtained from an institution that is regionally accredited or equivalent.